Ultra-high-energy cosmic ray

 In astroparticle physics, an ultra-high-energy cosmic ray (UHECR) is a cosmic ray with an energy greater than 1 EeV (10^{18} electronvolts, approximately 0.16 joules), far beyond both the rest mass and energies typical of other cosmic ray particles.
 The origin of these highest energy cosmic rays is not known.

-These particles are extremely rare; between 2004 and 2007, the initial runs of the Pierre Auger Observatory (PAO) detected 27 events with estimated arrival energies above 5.7×10^19 eV, that is, about one such event every four weeks in the 3000 km2 area surveyed by the observatory.
+These particles are rare; between 2004 and 2007, the initial runs of the Pierre Auger Observatory (PAO) detected 27 events with estimated arrival energies above 5.7×10^19 eV, that is, about one such event every four weeks in the 3000 km2 area surveyed by the observatory.

 Observational history

 The first observation of a cosmic ray particle with an energy exceeding 1.0×10^20 eV (16 J) was made by John Linsley and Livio Scarsi at the Volcano Ranch experiment in New Mexico in 1962.

 Cosmic ray particles with even higher energies have since been observed.
 Among them was the Oh-My-God particle observed by the University of Utah's Fly's Eye experiment on the evening of 15 October 1991 over Dugway Proving Ground, Utah.
 Its observation was shocking to astrophysicists, who estimated its energy at approximately 3.2×10^20 eV (50 J)—essentially an atomic nucleus with kinetic energy equal to that of a baseball (5 oz) that is traveling at about 100 km/h.

 The energy of this particle is some 40 million times that of the highest energy protons that have been produced in any terrestrial particle accelerator.
 However, only a small fraction of this energy would be available for an interaction with a proton or neutron on Earth, with most of the energy remaining in the form of kinetic energy of the products of the interaction (see Collider § Explanation).
 The effective energy available for such a collision is the square root of double the product of the particle's energy and the mass energy of the proton, which for this particle gives 7.5×10^14 eV, roughly 50 times the collision energy of the Large Hadron Collider.

 Since the first observation, by the University of Utah's Fly's Eye Cosmic Ray Detector, at least fifteen similar events have been recorded, confirming the phenomenon.
 These very high energy cosmic ray particles are very rare; the energy of most cosmic ray particles is between 10 MeV and 10 GeV.